 - Enter a Registration Email Address.
 This address is used to send temporary passwords, if you forget your credentials.

 Complete Your Profile

-After creating your user name and password, you’ll be brought to a page where you can complete your profile.
-This is where you enter your personal information, including First Name, Last Name and Registration Email.
+After creating your user name and password, you can complete your profile.
+This is where you enter your personal information and contact preferences.

 Frequently Asked Questions (FAQ)